AmberDuong/AustralianBushfire/README.md

 Most of my Java codes use “querySelector” or “addEventListener”.
 These are used to show/hide specific elements at exact positions or change CSS style.
 I have also used mouse/click functions to add effects to the cursor,  and used scroll functions to add effects to the navigation bar.

+I started to build the website just after sketching the layout and gathering content information, before thinking about the animation effects so I spent much more time than I expected to develop ideas.
+I realised that having a well-designed concept would save much more time and effort than moving to the practice early.

 I had no Javascript experience at the start of the semester, but I spent a lot of time studying and working on this website continuously throughout the project.
-Overall, I am pleased with the final design, although I would like to revisit some of the concepts.
+Overall, I am relatively pleased with the final design, although I would like to revisit some of the concepts.